 Black Tea Is Loaded With Antioxidants

-Antioxidants have a long list of health benefits, from cancer prevention to helping protect your cells and DNA from free radicals.
+Antioxidants have a long list of health benefits, from cancer prevention to help protect your cells and DNA from free radicals.
 But for years it was thought that black tea was not a great source of them because it was the most heavily oxidized tea.

 This turns out not to be the case.
 Black tea has a huge amount of anti-oxidants and they confer many of the same health benefits as any other type of tea.
 The polyphenols in black tea are very similar to the ones found in green tea.